OlineRanum/JME-Fairness_reproduction_study/README.md

 ![Title](Figures/Figure_6.jpeg)

 ## Acknowledgements
-* The authors of the original paper H. Wu et al., in particular Dr. Bhaskar Mitra and Haloun Wu for supplying additional information regarding the pipeline and codebase of the original paper.
+* The authors of the original paper Wu et al., in particular Dr. Bhaskar Mitra and Haloun Wu for supplying additional information regarding the pipeline and codebase of the original paper.
 * [Template source](https://www.overleaf.com/project/62fcf81c144fd47671a39284)